mhdicwam/poc-to-prod/README.md

 Execute the program :

-Go the the directory "ppoc-to-prod-capstone\predict\predict>" and run
+Go the the directory "poc-to-prod-capstone>" the root of the project and run
 >streamlit run app.py